Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Elevated values, even moderately above the optimal range, signal a shift in this balance.
 They may reflect emerging insulin resistance, hepatic glucose overproduction, or both simultaneously.
 This evolution is often gradual and can be observed across several successive blood panels.

 Low values also warrant attention.
-They may result from fasting beyond the recommended 12 hours, intense physical exercise the day before the blood draw, or heightened insulin sensitivity.
-The context of the blood draw is essential for correctly interpreting a low result.
+They may result from fasting beyond the recommended 12 hours or from intense physical exercise the day before the blood draw.
+Below the optimal range, large population cohorts observe no further benefit, and all-cause mortality rises again.
+A low value then usually reflects another state of the body, without glucose being its cause.
+The context of the blood draw remains essential for interpreting a low result.

 Fasting blood glucose reaches its full dimension when paired with fasting insulin and HOMA-IR.
 Together, these three markers paint a complete picture of glucose metabolic function.